 Our BPTC is designed to help you secure pupillage and prepare you for life as a barrister.
-In fact, 57% of our 2016 Full-time UK/EU graduates, 57% secured a pupillage this year.**
+In fact, of our 2016 Full-time UK/EU graduates, so far 51% have secured a pupillage.

 You can expect exceptionally high standards of tutoring and a wealth of pro bono opportunity.
 We’ll support you in preparing pupillage applications, with access to our specialist careers service from the moment you accept your place.

 Study with us and double your chances of getting a top grade: 22% of our 2016 Full-time BPTC graduates obtained an ‘Outstanding’ grade, which is more than twice the national average of 9% in 2015.

 To celebrate 20 years of the BPTC at The University of Law, and in recognition of the challenges and costs of pursuing a career at the Bar, we’re reducing this year’s BPTC fees by up to £2,790.**

 We help our students get to the Bar by providing real life legal work experience opportunities.
 To support this, we’re now offering a new Master of Laws (LLM) as a part of our September 2017 BPTC programme.

 Choose to study this award and you will have the opportunity to add an internationally recognised LLM qualification and real legal work experience to your CV and pupillage applications.

 You will advise, manage and represent clients on a variety of cases in legal areas including family, housing and immigration law.
 As well as gaining valuable work and ‘on your feet’ advocacy experience, you will be paired with a Masters supervisor, who will guide you through a reflective learning process so that you can complete your reflective assessment and obtain your Masters award.